 Groupthink is the psychological phenomenon that causes a team to minimize conflict, avoid critical evaluation and ultimately, conform to a group thought process.
-Basically, your team denies that it is comprised of individuals who each have unique experiences and expertise, and establishes a streamlined way of thought.
-This groupthink results in overconfidence in poorly evaluated ideas – and can seriously impair your group’s ability to even recognize opportunities for testing, expansion or evolution.
+Basically, your team denies that it comprises individuals who each have unique experiences and expertise, and establishes a streamlined way of thought.
+This groupthink results in overconfidence in poorly evaluated ideas — and can seriously impair your group’s ability to even recognize opportunities for testing, expansion or evolution.

 In a lean organization, you must consciously combat groupthink.
 Here are five strategies for doing so:

-1. Recruit A Diverse Team
+1. Recruit a Diverse Team

 2. Organize Your Space

 “Collaborative workspace” is the popular term celebrated by organizations who are taking down the cubicle walls and encouraging people to talk to one another.
-While great for team building, people also need a space to go when they need to be alone.
+While great for team building, people in offices also need a space to go when they need to be alone.

-Depending on the size of your space, creation of these “Alone with My Thoughts” spaces may be in the form of converted offices, installed sheds or a hammock and headphones in the corner.
+Depending on the size of your space, creation of these “Alone With My Thoughts” spaces may be in the form of converted offices, installed sheds or a hammock and headphones in the corner.
 The size of the space doesn’t matter.
 What is important is communicating physically that your organization values independent thought.